platform-kit/docs/README.md

   - AGILITY: adopt JAMstack without comitting to a particular cloud platform or framework
   - OWNERSHIP: your content lives as static files in your own GitHub account
   - ANALYTICS: track default events (page views, logins, etc) or custom events with complex data
-- **For Developers**
-  - SECURITY: Authentication via Email ("Magic Links")
-    - Easily integrate passwordless login into your app or website
-  - FLEXIBILITY: Decoupled/Headless Architecture allows 3 deployment scenarios:
-    - Deploy the backend (CMS & API) alone
-    - Deploy the back-end with the default front-end
-    - Deploy the backend with the front-end framework/generator of your choice
 - **For Publishers**
   - CUSTOMIZATION: Build a custom-designed content platform
     - Manage static content (json/markdown) from any number of repositories